LokurasRlz/Portfolio/readme.md

 -Visual Code Studio

--Node.js
+- Figma Templates

 ## Learning Objectives

--Create branches with different base branches.

--Understand the concept of version control.

--Follow GitHub flow.

--Open pull requests in GitHub.

--Write descriptive, easy to understand commit messages.

--Write short, detailed, easy to understand descriptions of pull requests.

--Write a descriptive and easy to understand README in business English for every project submitted.

--Demonstrate an ability to submit a project for code review.
+Understand how to parse a Figma design to create a UI.

+Flexbox to place elements in the page.

+Build a personal portfolio site.

+Use images and backgrounds to enhance the look of the website.

-**For this project, we had to get familiar with Github Actions applying Linters to learn how to have cleaner and more profesional codes.
-Also we had to create a .gitignore file and practice adding new branches to the main repository.**
+**For this project, we had to get familiar with FlexBox to make it.
+It was very challenging to me because I am a beginner but I am giving my best!**